-Dr. Sugarbaker is one of the leading experts in mesothelioma, a cancer that is rare and without many physicians specializing in its diagnosis and treatment.
-He built a renowned and comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana Farber Cancer Institute in Boston, but most recently left his position there to head up the Lung Institute at Baylor University’s College of Medicine in Houston.
-Dr. Sugarbaker made the move in order to do more for mesothelioma patients by sharing his expertise and what he learned in Boston with another medical community.
+Dr. David Sugarbaker was one of the leading experts in mesothelioma, a rare cancer that has few physicians who specialize in its diagnosis and treatment.
+Unfortunately, he passed away on August 29, 2018.
+A pioneer in research and treatment, he built a renowned and comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston before taking the top job at the Lung Institute at Baylor University’s College of Medicine in Houston.
+Dr. Sugarbaker made the move in order to do more for mesothelioma patients by sharing his expertise and the lessons he learned in Boston with another medical community.

 Early Education and Career

 Dr. Sugarbaker grew up in Jefferson City, the capital of Missouri, in a big family with a father who worked as a surgeon specializing in cancer treatment.
 His older brothers went on to become surgeons, too, so it was fitting that he also decided to pursue a career in medicine, and specifically in surgery.
 Dr. Sugarbaker earned his undergraduate degree from Wheaton College in Illinois and went to medical school at Cornell University.
 He completed his residency programs and internships at several different prestigious universities, including Brigham and Women’s Hospital, Toronto General Hospital, and the University of Toronto’s Toronto Hospital for Sick Children.

 Thoracic Surgery and Mesothelioma at Brigham and Women’s Hospital